webNeat/react-tidy/src/createSharedState/README.md

 function createSharedState(key: string, initialState): SharedStateHook
 ```

-Creates a React custom hook that can be used to share state between multiple components at different levels without a React Context.
+Creates a React custom hook that can be used to share state between multiple components at different levels.

 **Arguments**